PASSIONLab/BELLA/README.md

 The repository contains also the code to get the recall/precision of BELLA and other long-read aligners (Minimap, Minimap2, DALIGNER, MHAP and BLASR).

-**Ground truth generation for real data set**: SAMparser.py allows to transform the BWA-MEM .sam output file in a simpler format usable as input to the evaluation code when using real data set.
+**Ground truth generation for real data set**: SAMparser.py allows to transform the BWA-MEM/Minimap2 .sam output file in a simpler format usable as input to the evaluation code when using real data set.

 ```
-python3 SAMparser.py <bwamem-output>
+python3 SAMparser.py <bwamem/minimap2-output>
 ```

 **Ground truth generation for synthetic data set**: mafconvert.py allows to transform the .MAF file from PBSIM (Pacbio read simulator) in a simpler format usable as input to the evaluation code when using synthetic data set.